Jailson Mendes

 Jocione Mendonça (19 February 1970 – 29 June 2018), better known as Jailson Mendes and sometimes Pai de Família, was a Brazilian porn actor and YouTuber.
-He became an Internet meme for his performance in a pornographic film where he says the phrase "Ai, que delícia, cara" ("Oh, what a delight, man").
+He became an Internet meme for his performance in a pornographic film where he loudly moans the phrase "Ai, que delícia, cara" (literally "Oh, what a delight, man", or "Oh, that feels so good, man").
 Retired due to health issues, Mendonça was invited to act in pornographic films while he was in São Paulo and ended up making three of them.
 Due to his acting style, along with his phrase, he became an Internet phenomenon.
 Although he initially feared the repercussions, Mendonça later became used to his popularity.
 To change his image as a pornographic actor, he created a channel on YouTube with videos about video games and cooking.

 Mendonça died on 29 June 2018, from a heart attack.
 He was considered one of the greatest Brazilian memes and one of the icons of Brazilian gay pornography.
 Some used Mendonça's character as a prank in news programs.